risk-first/website/menagerie/Process-Risk.md

 ![Team T is created to do A for Company C](images/kite9/process-risk-2.png)

 2. Either, `B` co-opts other people to help, gets given a team (`T`), or someone else forms a team `T` containing B to get the job done "properly".  `T` is responsible for doing `A` (it might be a resource, some source of complexity, whatever).
 However, it needs to supply the company with `A` reliably and responsibly, otherwise there will be problems.
-They can't simply sit on the resource and do nothing, but at the same time, so they try and please all of their clients as far as possible.
+They try and please all of their clients as far as possible.
 This is a good deal for their clients, but they end up absorbing a lot of [Complexity Risk](Complexity-Risk) which impacts their ability to reliably deliver `A`.

 ![Team T protects itself from complexity with a process, P](images/kite9/process-risk-3.png)